 9. Chau Doc Floating Market

 If you haven’t visit any floating market in Mekong Delta, Chau Doc floating market is a good choice to learn more about how people sell and buy products, foods and drinks on rivers.
-Although this floating market was only established recently, you will find out a wide range of strange things you haven’t seen before and how sellers friendly are.
+Although this floating market was only established recently, you will find out a wide range of strange things you haven’t seen before and how sellers friendly is.

-An Giang Do not miss Top things to see in An Giang on your trip to South Vietnam!
+Do not miss Top things to see in An Giang on your trip to South Vietnam!

 You might like: